JereKuusela/valheim-world_edit_commands/README.md

 ## Spawner Tweaks / Structure Tweaks mods

 Some new commands are added if these mods are installed.
 They all start with the `tweak_` prefix.
+All values can be reseted by providing no value to the parameter.

-All values can be reseted by providing no value to the parameter. `force` parameter automatically adds the component if missing.
+Most commands can be used on any object.
+When editing a single object, the script component is automatically added if missing.
+When editing multiple objects, `force` parameter needs to be used to add missing components.

 `tweak_object`:
-- `component=name`: Adds behavior.
+- `component=name`: Adds behavior / script component.
 - `effect=radius,id`: Adds forced effect area (heat, fire, player base, burning, no monsters, warm cozy area).
 - `event=radius,id`: Adds forced random event area.
 - `collision=true/false`: Sets whether the object has collision.
 No value to toggle.